MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/dns/change-nameservers-at-mydomain.md

 4. Nella pagina **Verifica dominio** selezionare **Verifica**.

 > [!NOTE]
-> In genere l'applicazione delle modifiche al DNS richiede circa 15 minuti.
-A volte può tuttavia capitare che l'aggiornamento di una modifica nel sistema DNS di Internet richieda più tempo.
-In caso di problemi con il flusso di posta o di altro tipo dopo l'aggiunta dei record DNS, vedere [Individuare e correggere i problemi dopo l'aggiunta del dominio o dei record DNS in Office 365](../get-help-with-domains/find-and-fix-issues.md).
+> Typically it takes about 15 minutes for DNS changes to take effect.
+However, it can occasionally take longer for a change you've made to update across the Internet's DNS system.
+In caso di problemi con il flusso di posta o altri problemi dopo l'aggiunta di record DNS, vedere [individuare e correggere i problemi dopo l'aggiunta del dominio o dei record DNS](../get-help-with-domains/find-and-fix-issues.md).

 ## <a name="change-your-domains-nameserver-ns-records"></a>Modificare i record del server dei nomi del dominio

-Per completare la configurazione del dominio con Office 365, modificare i record del server dei nomi del dominio presso il registrar in modo che puntino ai server dei nomi primario e secondario di Office 365.
-Office 365 viene così configurato in modo da aggiornare automaticamente i record DNS del dominio.
+Per completare la configurazione del dominio con Microsoft, è necessario modificare i record NS del dominio presso il registrar in modo che puntino ai server dei nomi primari e secondari Microsoft.
+Questo configura Microsoft per aggiornare i record DNS del dominio per l'utente.
 Verranno aggiunti tutti i record necessari per il funzionamento della posta elettronica, di Skype for Business online e del sito Web pubblico con il dominio.

 > [!CAUTION]
-> Quando si modificano i record NS del dominio in modo che puntino ai server dei nomi di Office 365, questa modifica interessa tutti i servizi attualmente associati al dominio.
-Ad esempio, tutti i messaggi di posta elettronica inviati al dominio (come rob@ *your_domain.* com) inizierà a essere disponibile in Office 365 dopo aver apportato questa modifica.
+> Quando si modificano i record NS del dominio in modo che puntino ai server dei nomi Microsoft, sono coinvolti tutti i servizi attualmente associati al dominio.
+Ad esempio, tutti i messaggi di posta elettronica inviati al dominio (come rob@ *your_domain.* com) inizierà a essere Microsoft dopo aver apportato questa modifica.

 > [!IMPORTANT]
 > The following procedure will show you how to delete any other, unwanted nameservers from the list, and also how to add the correct nameservers if they are not already in the list. <br/> When you have completed the steps in this section, the only nameservers that should be listed are these four: